Dechrissen/website/blog/blog-overhaul.md

 Writing a new HTML file for each new blog entry is definitely *not* the way to do it.
 Here's why:

-- it's error-prone
+- it's error-prone;
-- it's tedious (in my case, it requires a bunch of checks to all the metadata and tags in the HTML)
+- it's tedious (in my case, it requires a bunch of checks to all the metadata and tags in the HTML);
-- it takes longer than writing blog entries reasonably should
+- it takes longer than writing blog entries reasonably should;
-- the less static HTML on your site, the better
+- the less static HTML on your site, the better;
-- there is no automation or future-proofing
+- and there is no automation or future-proofing.

 For a while now, 'overhaul blog system' has been an item on my personal website to-do list, staring at me, begging me to check it off the list.
 For that reason, and the ones